aregtech/areg-sdk/docs/DEVELOP.md

     return 0;
 }
 ```
+In this example, the application declares:
+- a model named `"ServiceModel"`;
+- 2 threads with name `"Thread1"` and `"Thread2"`, and no watchdog;
+- 2 components: a component `ServiceComponent` with role name `"ServiceComponent"`, and component `ServiceClient` with role name `"ServiceClient"`;
+- the component `ServiceComponent` has declaration of provided `NEHelloService::ServiceName` service interface;
+- the component `ServiceClient` has declaration of dependency on provided service `"ServiceComponent"`.

+Similar to previous example, in the `main()` function the application initializes internals, loads model and instantiates services, waits for quit and makes cleanups to exit application.

 #### Model of separate processes

-This example demonstrates how to instantiate service and client in **two separate processes** to act as _Public_ service.
-This requires 2 projects for each process.
+> 💡 To be able to create _Public_ service (i.e. to support **IPC**), the service interface must be declared as _Public_ by defining `isRemote="true"` attribute of `ServiceInterface` entry in the XML document file as it is defined in [HelloService.siml](../examples/00_helloservice/res/HelloService.siml) file (see `<Overview ID="1" Name="HelloService" Version="1.0.0" isRemote="true">` in line 3).

+This example requires 2 processes to demonstrate _Public_ service, where one process provides and the other process uses the service.
+It requires one project per process.
 Create empty `main.cpp` source file in 2 `multiprocess\serviceproc\src` and `multiprocess\clientproc\src` subfolder of the `helloservice`.

-> 💡 Note, the model and thread names in these 2 processes have same name, but the service roles differ.

-In file [./multiprocess/serviceproc/src/main.cpp](./../examples/00_helloservice/multiprocess/serviceproc/src/main.cpp) we declare and instantiate the _Public_ service.
+> 💡 To run this example, start `mcrouter` process that will connect server and client nodes, and ensure messaging between components.

+*Service provider process*

+> 💡 The sources of this example are available in the file [./multiprocess/serviceproc/src/main.cpp](../examples/00_helloservice/multiprocess/serviceproc/src/main.cpp).
+It provides _Public_ service.

+An example to demonstrate how to design a model and start application that provides a _Public_ service.
+- In the created `multiprocess\serviceproc\src` folder, create `main.cpp` file.
+- Design model that provides service.
+- Implement `main()` function to load model.

 ```cpp
 /**
  * \file    multiprocess/serviceproc/src/main.cpp